springernature/vpat/springerlink.md

 <tr>
 <td>502.3.10 List of Actions</td>
 <td>Supports</td>
-<td>The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.</td>
+<td>The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with Assistive Technologies.</td>
 </tr>
 <tr>
 <td>502.3.11 Actions on Objects</td>
 <td>Partially Supports</td>
 <td>
-The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.
-Some content, including that injected by third party scripts, cannot be interacted with easily or at all by keyboard or by other assistive technologies.
+The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with Assistive Technologies.
+Some content, including that injected by third party scripts, cannot be interacted with easily or at all by keyboard or by other Assistive Technologies.
 <br><br>
 See WCAG sections <a href="#info-and-relationships">1.3.1 Info and Relationships</a>, and <a href="#keyboard">2.1.1 Keyboard</a> for further detail.
 </td>